Air pollution and car emissions

 Romeo, Romeo, quite a gassy Romeo.
-Produces four-and-a-half times the legal limit of CO.
+The Giulietta produces more than four and a half times the legal limit of CO.

 This sporty number creates nearly as much CO as the Giulietta, above.

-The 242bhp engine of this BMW also creates four-and-a-half times the legal limit of CO.
+The 242bhp engine of this BMW also creates four and a half times the limit of CO.

-The 2 Series generates a near-identical amount of CO to the larger 4 Series.
+The 2 Series generates a similar amount of CO to the larger 4 Series.

-The 911 produces four times the legal amount of CO.
+The 911 produces four times the limit of CO.

-A 1.0-litre city car it may be, but it creates just as much CO as the Porsche.
+A 1.0-litre city car it may be, but it creates almost as much CO as the Porsche.

-Despite this Lexus being a petrol-hybrid, it generates four times the legal amount of CO.
+Despite this Lexus being a petrol-hybrid, it generates almost four times the limit of CO.

 Best Buys removed

 Any car that that exceeds the 2001 Euro 3 limits in Which? tests can't be a Best Buy.
-Our tests are more realistic and reflect how drivers use their cars and differ from the official Euro standard tests.
+Our tests are more realistic than the official Euro standard tests, and reflect how drivers use their cars.

-We don't think a petrol car that can't keep it CO emissions below the earliest emission regulations from this century in our tests is worthy of being a Which?
+We don't think a petrol car that can't keep its CO emissions below the earliest emission regulations from this century in our tests is worthy of being a Which?
 Best Buy.